Q&A: (Sweeteners Part 1) What’s the Bitter Truth About Natural and Added Sugars?

 - Sugars: Sucrose, glucose, fructose, dextrose, maltose, galactose.

-- Syrups: Corn syrup, high-fructose corn syrup (HFCS), malt syrup, rice syrup, maple syrup.
+- Syrups: Agave nectar/syrup, corn syrup, high-fructose corn syrup (HFCS), malt syrup, rice syrup, brown-rice syrup, maple syrup, date syrup, sorghum/ barley-malt syrup, Yacón syrup.

 - Other Names: Evaporated cane juice, fruit juice concentrate, barley malt, carob syrup, maltodextrin.